SturmB/sky-devops/README.md

 - Staging servers for testing the new versions of the [American Cabin Supply][cabin] and [American Yacht Supply][yacht] web sites
 - [Sky Schedule][schedule] production app.

-Depending on which type of server you want to create/adjust, please reference `Manage Staging Servers` and `Manage Sky Schedule`, below.
+Depending on which type of server you want to create/adjust, please reference [Manage Staging Servers](#manage-staging-servers) and [Manage Sky Schedule](#manage-sky-schedule), below.

 If you want to manage _all_ of the servers on **SkyUbuntu**, run the following: